-The cruise control system tip switch is fitted on the left side of the combination switch.
+The cruise control system tip switch 1 is fitted on the left side of the combination switch.

 - Cruise control system tip switch in the basic position. - Cruise control system tip switch opressed to the left.
 In this position, the cruise control system function is switched on and off.
-The operating mode is displayed in the combination instrument. - - The last saved speed is reached and maintained.
+The operating mode is displayed in the combination instrument. - Briefly press cruise control system tip switch 'n at the top. - The last saved speed is reached and maintained.
 Every subsequent brief pressing increases the target speed by 1 km/h or 1 mph. - Press and hold cruise control system tip switch to at the top. - The target speed increases in increments of 5 km/h or 5 mph. - Briefly press cruise control system tip switch on at the bottom.
 The cruise control system function is activated and the current speed is maintained.
-Every subsequent brief pressing reduces the target speed by 1 km/h or 1 mph. - Press and hold cruise control system tip switch nat the bottom.
+Every subsequent brief press reduces the target speed by 1 km/h or 1 mph. - Press and hold cruise control system tip switch nat the bottom.
 The target speed decreases in increments of 5 km/h or 5 mph.

-After activation of the cruise control system function, the throttle grip can be turned back to the home position.
+After activation of the cruise control system function, the throttle grip can be turned back to the basic position.
 The selected speed will be maintained.